$q$-Borel-Laplace summation for $q$-difference equations with two slopes: Introduction

-More generally, the meromorphic solutions play a major role in Galois theory of $q$-difference equations, see \cite{Bu,BuT,DVRSZ,Ro08,RS07,RS09,RSZ,S00,S03,S04b,S04}.
-In particular the meromorphic solutions are used to prove the descent of the Galois group to the field $\C$, instead of the field of functions invariant under the action of~$\sq$, that is, the field of meromorphic functions on the torus $\C^{*}\setminus q^{\Z}$.
-Note that this latter field can be identified with the field of elliptic functions.
-Let us give more precisions on \cite{RSZ}.
-Let us consider
+It is easy to see that it does not depend of the chosen representative $\l$ of the class $[\lambda]$.\\ More generally, the meromorphic solutions play a major role in Galois theory of $q$-difference equations, see \cite{BuT,DVRSZ,RS07,RS09,RSZ,S00}.
+In the usual Picard-Vessiot theory, the Galois group of a $q$-difference equation with coefficients in $\C(z)$ is defined over $\C$, but the solutions in the Picard-Vessiot rings involve symbols.
+On the other hand, Praagman in \cite{Pra} has shown the existence of a fundamental solution for such system, that is an invertible solution matrix, with entries that are meromorphic on $\C^{*}$.
+Applying naively the classical Picard-Vessiot theory with those solutions would give a Galois group defined on the field of functions invariant under the action of~$\sq$, that is, the field of meromorphic functions on the torus $\C^{*}/ q^{\Z}$, rather than a group defined on $\C$.
+Fortunately, Sauloy has explained how to recover the Galois group with the meromorphic solutions.